BaisycCoin/bsycInstall/Windows_Wallet-Linux_VPS_MN-Complete.md

-# BSYCUM Windows and Linux Wallet - Linux VPS Masternode Instructions
+# BaisycCoin Windows and Linux Wallet - Linux VPS Masternode Instructions

 ## Requirements:
 * A local Masternode Wallet with the required Masternode collateral (5000 BSYC).